Entrance Into Wood

 I fall into shadow,

-of things broken down,
+the mist of things broken down,

 I look at spiders, and graze on forests of secret inconclusive wood,